How Panasonic's Clearview back office software helps McDonald's improve efficiency

 Because data was stored on individual computers, the owners were also running up against memory limitations.
 Mr. Chao recalls huge binders of paper reports that had to be printed at month’s end.
 “There was a lot of paper cost and storage issues.”

 As owner/operators of McDonald’s franchises took on more stores, there was a need to compile data from several locations without travel.
 To manage these data, owners were looking for user friendly solutions to help them make better-informed decisions in labor and food management, and to save costs and boost efficiency.

 McDonald’s first enlisted Clearview’s web-based Human Resources Information System that provided the opportunity to manage labor costs across all restaurants from a single cloud-based program.
 In addition, when the inventory program was made available to McDonald’s in 2015, owners were given the opportunity to manage their food costs across all locations more closely.

 For franchisee Bill Chao the result was an immediate increase in the ability to manage labor and employee information through Clearview’s web-based Human Resources Information System and a reduction in the time it takes owners to analyze business information.
-The introduction of the inventory management program gave McDonald’s the ability to better manage the chain’s two largest operating costs – labor and food – and provided an average savings of 2 percent in operating costs over the first year at any given location.
+The introduction of the inventory management program gave McDonald’s the ability to better manage the other of the chain’s two largest operating costs – labor and food – and provided an average savings of 2 percent in operating costs over the first year at any given location.

 And lack of connectivity made things like forecasting difficult.
 Mr. Chao saw consumers in the future seeking mobile ordering, and knew the DOS system would fail to handle those changes without significant cost.